 Minimum of 90 credits, to include:

-2. PHCOL 519 (laboratory rotations) during autumn and winter quarters of the first year to acquaint the student with various areas of pharmacology and research under investigation within the department.
+4. PHCOL 519 (laboratory rotations) 10-week lab rotation during the Autumn, Winter, and Spring quarters of the first year to acquaint the student with various areas of pharmacology and research under investigation within the department.

 Time to Doctoral Degree

 The Graduate Program in the Pharmacology Department is designed to provide the guidance and mentoring necessary for graduate students to finish all course requirements and complete and defend their thesis research within a period of 6 years from matriculation.
 In the Winter quarter (Year 2) after entering their thesis lab, students will form and convene their Doctoral Thesis Supervisory Committee to review the their progress in preparation for the general exam.